-Three species of yucca may be found growing wild in Missouri.
-Spanish bayonet was introduced from the Southwest and has escaped from cultivation, but our other two yuccas are native.
+Three species of yucca grow wild in Missouri.
+The most common one is Spanish bayonet, which was introduced from the Southwest and has escaped from cultivation.
+Our two native soapweeds are species of conservation concern.

-Spanish bayonet, or Adam’s needle (Yucca smalliana; formerly Y. filamentosa or Y. flaccida), has stout, scaly flower stalks topped by a panicle of many flowers, arising above a large basal cluster of stout, sharp-pointed, leathery leaves.
+- Spanish bayonet, or Adam’s needle (Yucca smalliana; formerly Y. filamentosa or Y. flaccida), has stout, scaly flower stalks topped by a panicle of many flowers, arising above a large basal cluster of stout, sharp-pointed, leathery leaves.
 The flowers are cuplike, with 3 sepals and 3 petals, 2 inches across, and creamy white.
 Blooms May–July.
-Leaves are basal, stiff, narrow, sharply pointed, to 2½ feet long, often with fibrous edges.
-Fruit is a large, papery capsule with hundreds of flat, black seeds.
+The leaves are basal, stiff, narrow, sharply pointed, to 2½ feet long, often with fibrous edges.
+The fruits are large, papery capsules with hundreds of flat, black seeds.

-Another soapweed, sometimes called Arkansas yucca (Y. arkansana), is a native that in our state is found only in the southern portion of Missouri’s Ozarks, along the Arkansas border.
+- Another soapweed, Arkansas yucca (Yucca arkansana), is a native that in our state is found only in the southern portion of Missouri’s Ozarks, along the Arkansas border.
 It is similar to Y. glauca, but it has softer leaves that are not spine-tipped.

 Height: to about 7 feet (flowering stalk).